GREASE TRAP INSTALLATION IN HOUSTON

 Houston Grease Trap Installation

-Most of the sanitation rules that are valid for normal home kitchens tend to extrapolate directly into those for commercial establishments.
-This includes many common-sense measures, such as disinfecting, keeping everything pest-free, or ensuring all meats are properly frozen for long-term storage.
+Most of the sanitation rules that are valid for normal home kitchens tend to extrapolate directly into rules for commercial establishments.
+This includes many common-sense measures, such as disinfecting, keeping everything pest-free, and ensuring all meats are properly frozen for long-term storage.
 While the size of the fridge or the scale of the consequences may vary, they rarely come as a surprise.
-We can offer you the best service for grease trap installation to your area.
+We can offer you the best service for grease trap installation in your area.

-Grease traps, on the other hand, are an exclusive feature of commercial and licensed kitchens.
-If you are about to open, remodel, or refurbish any of the following, the City of Houston will demand you have a well-kept grease trap installed:
+Grease traps are an exclusive feature of commercial and licensed kitchens.
+If you are about to open, remodel, or refurbish any of the following, the City of Houston will demand you have a grease trap installed: